 Although I have wanted to make my own cranberry sauce, this year was the first time I actually did.
 I already cannot wait to make it again!
 First, it is so easy.
 Second, this stuff is amazing.

-I picked up a box of fresh cranberries at the farmers market, along with some raspberries and a peach for sweetness.
+I picked up a box of fresh cranberries at the farmers market, along with some raspberries for sweetness.
 A bit of lemon juice and zest add layers of flavor and texture, and the best part?
 Fresh ginger!

 I will never give cranberry sauce the side eye again.
 I love this stuff.

-vegan, gluten free, refined sugar free, can free
+vegan, gluten free, oil free, refined sugar free, can free

 1/2 cup fresh raspberries